 Charles Sturt University offers a unique IT Doctorate that is applied, flexible and industry relevant.
-However, studying a Doctorate is a big commitment so we are offering this short course so that you can get a feel whether you are ready to take the plunge into a Doctorate.
+However, studying a Doctorate is a big commitment so we are offering this MOOC (Massive Online Open Course) so that you can get a feel whether you are ready to take the plunge into a Doctorate.

 - Topic 1: Qualitative and quantitative research methods and techniques in computing.